CSD Annual Pass

 Why Should I Buy a Pass?

-Buying a pass is not only convenient, access to the Lake and pool is easy.
-No cash or credit card is required when you arrive at the Lake or when reserving a Rec Swim time at the pool.
+Buying a pass makes access to Cameron Park Lake and the Community Center Pool convenient and easy.
+No cash or credit card is required when you arrive at the Lake or when reserving Lap Swim or Rec Swim times at the pool.
 Revenues generated from the sales of these passes financially support the District’s maintenance of Cameron Park Lake and Community Pool.

 I am a resident, why can’t I get into Cameron Park Lake for free?
 Don’t my taxes already pay for this amenity?